vikram216/traffic-sign-classifier/writeup.md

 Here is a modified version of LeNet Architecture that I had adapted in this project.
 Taken from ![here](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)

+Initially I started with the same LeNet Architecture that was shown in the LeNet lab.
+This has worked fine and was giving a training accuracy of 96% and testing accuracy of 94.1%.
+To further improve it, I had adapted this architecture from Sermanet/LeCunn traffic sign classification journal article.

 ![Original Image](folder_for_writeup/modifiedLeNet.jpeg)

 Here is a description of each layer in this model